-As described more fully in Note 1, the Village of Robbins has prepared the financial statement using accounting practices prescribed or permitted by the State of Illinois (Public Utilities Act), which practices differ from accounting principles generally accepted in the United States of America.
-The effects on the financial statement of the variances between these regulatory accounting practices and accounting practices generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.
+As described in Note 1 of the financial statement, the financial statement is prepared by the Village of Robbins on the basis of the financial reporting provisions of the State of Illinois Public Utilities Act, which is a basis of accounting other than accounting principles generally accepted in the United States of America, to meet the requirements of the State of Illinois Public Utilities Act.

+The effects on the financial statement of the variances between the regulatory basis of accounting described in Note 1 and accounting principles generally accepted in the United States of America, although not reasonably determinable, are presumed to be material.